 From May 2019

-The Government is changing the rules on when a couple are treated under the pensionable age rules for benefits.
+The Government changed the rules on when a couple are treated under the pension age rules for benefits.

-From 15 May 2019, any new claims for Housing Benefit, Pension Credit and Universal Credit will be treated under working age rules until the youngest member of the couple reaches State Pension age (prior to this date, once one member of the couple reaches State Pension age, they are treated under the pensionable age rules and not the working age rules).
+From 15 May 2019, any new claims for Housing Benefit, Pension Credit and Universal Credit are treated under working age rules until the youngest member of the couple reaches State Pension age (prior to this date, once one member of the couple reached State Pension age, they were treated under the pension age rules and not the working age rules).

-Mixed age couples, with one partner who is of pensionable age and the other who is under the State Pension age, who are already in receipt of Pension Credit or pensionable age Housing Benefit on 15 May 2019 will be unaffected while they remain entitled to either benefit.
-For more information view the mixed age couples page of the GOV.UK website.
+Mixed age couples, with one partner who is of pension age and the other who is under the State Pension age, who are already in receipt of Pension Credit or pension age Housing Benefit on 15 May 2019 will be unaffected while they remain entitled to either benefit.

 The introduction of Universal Credit for most new working age customers, or those who have had a certain change of circumstances.